spatie/typescript-transformer/docs/usage/using-transformers.md

 The package comes with a few transformers out of the box:

+- `EnumTransformer`: this transforms a PHP 8.1 native enum
 - `MyclabsEnumTransformer`: this transforms an enum from the [`myclabs\enum`](https://github.com/myclab/enum) package
 - `SpatieEnumTransformer`: this transforms an enum from the [`spatie\enum`](https://github.com/spatie/enum) package
 - `DtoTransformer`: a powerful transformer that transforms entire classes and their properties, you can read more about